Census of agriculture: Cost-effectiveness of the census of agriculture

 The census of agriculture is one of the largest and most costly national statistical operations and takes several years to implement from planning to dissemination of results.
 The census should be planned and carried out as inexpensively as possible without compromising the objectives and quality of the data.
 Some publications discuss approaches conducive to improving the cost efficiency of the census of agriculture while ensuring data quality, and present some country experiences.

 The impact of COVID-19 on the implementation of national censuses of agriculture

-The pandemic has affected the planning and implementation of censuses of agriculture in the current 2020 census round in all world's regions.
-The extent of the impact varies according to the stages at which the censuses are, ranging from planning (i.e. staffing, procurement, preparation of frames, questionnaires), fieldwork (field training and enumeration) or data processing/analysis stages.
+The pandemic affected the planning and implementation of censuses of agriculture in the current 2020 census round in all world's regions.
+The extent of the impact varied according to the stages at which the censuses were, ranging from planning (i.e. staffing, procurement, preparation of frames, questionnaires), fieldwork (field training and enumeration) or data processing/analysis stages.

 The census of agriculture's reference period is the agricultural year.
 Thus, countries carefully schedule census activities to ensure that crop and livestock data are collected at the right time.
 A delay in census activities may be critical and can result in a full year postponement of the enumeration if the agricultural season is missed.
-Some publications have discussed the impact of COVID-19 on national censuses of agriculture.
+Some publications discussed the impact of COVID-19 on national censuses of agriculture.